We value all our clients and take complaints very seriously.

 Initially we hope that you will raise any difficulties with the member of our staff undertaking your work, either verbally or in writing.
 We hope that most problems or misunderstandings will be resolved at this level.

 Staff receiving a complaint are required to complete a file note explaining the details of the complaint, what was said by both parties and the action taken.
 One copy of the file note will be retained on your file and a second copy will be forwarded to the Complaints Handling partner.

 - Level Two

-If you would rather not speak to the person handing your matter about your complaint, or you remain unhappy after speaking to them about it, please contact Director, Claire Thompson.
+If you would rather not speak to the person handing your matter about your complaint, or you remain unhappy after speaking to them about it, please contact our Compliance Consultant, who is Stuart Blake.
+Stuart provides an independent service to investigate complaints impartially.
 You may write, email firstname.lastname@example.org or telephone 01905 354012.